 Interpreting the Beneish M Score

 The Beneish M score calculator is very easy to interpret.
-The score outputted by the calculator determines whether or not the company you are evaluating is likely to have manipulated their earnings in their financial statements.
+The calculated score determines whether or not the company you are evaluating is likely to have manipulated its earnings in its financial statements.
 However, keep in mind that this is only a predictive conclusion.
 The Beneish M score calculator only looks at the likelihood of a company manipulating their earnings.
 Thus, the calculator does not concretely define or determine whether the company is a manipulator or not.

 There are two possible conclusions that can be made using the M score: